jasonmpittman/transitional-python/transitional-python.md

 Unfortunately, Python is not a language which imparts a healthy respect for memory.
 The reason is because Python is **memory managed**.
 This means we do not directly handle allocation or deallocation of memory space in our source code.
 On one hand, the lack of a need to manage memory ourselves frees us to instantiate and use objects at-will while offloading the burden of governing the objects to the runtime interpreter.
 More specifically, Python teaches us to rely on the **garbage collector** to pick up after us.

-Comparatively, C\C++ require that we deliberately and explicitly manage memory spaces.
+Comparatively, C and C++ require that we deliberately and explicitly manage memory spaces.
 We have to understand allocation and whether our declaritive allocations are going onto the *heap* or *stack*.
 We also have to work with **pointers** and **reference** idioms.
 Transitioning from Python, we have never experienced any of these things.

 \begin{tabular}{p{8cm}|p{5cm}}
     & \textit{How do you think garbage collection *knows* which objects to free in memory?}
 \end{tabular}

 An interesting overlap in name that has massive underlying differences is the *delete* operation.
-Python has `del` whereas C\C++ has `delete`.
+Python has `del` whereas C and C++ has `delete`.
 We might construe those as the same thing.
 They're not and understand the difference is material.
 Let's investigate a similar example in both languages.

 Here's a Python construction:
 ```